projectbarbel/barbelhisto-core/README.md

 ```

 ## Store and retrieve two versions
-So far you know how to store pojos to `BarbelHisto`.
+So far you know how to store POJOs to `BarbelHisto`.
 The real power of `BarbelHisto` is, however, to store changes to your `Employee` that become effective in the future (or became effective in the past).
 Here is how that works.
 Let's retrieve our current employee version again.
 ```java
 Optional<Employee> effectiveNowOptional = core.retrieveOne(BarbelQueries.effectiveNow(employee.getId()));